 For students who have had trouble in school, or who have had a negative summer, it is especially important to get the school year off to a fresh start.
 And for all students, having a positive mindset makes learning much more likely.
 Here are four activities to help accomplish these goals.

 Now that students are back in school, it's a good time to help them refocus on learning, their strengths, and the personal and other resources that will help them succeed.
-Students can fill out the grid below individually, and then pair-share, discuss in small groups, and then share with the class some of their responses.
+Students can individually fill out the grid below, and then pair-share, discuss in small groups, and finally share with the class some of their responses.
 (Students tend to be most comfortable sharing numbers 2, 4, and 6 below when in larger groups.)

-You may also wish to use other creative forms of sharing such as having students create a collage or chart with all of their answers to each question or the top three answers to each question.
-Consider also integrating this activity into any journal writing your students do.
+You may also wish to use other creative forms of sharing, such as having students create a collage or chart with all of their answers to each question or the top three answers to each question.
+Consider integrating this activity into any journal writing your students do.

 - What motivates me?

 - When and with whom am I at my best?